DeepanshS/DeepanshS.github.io-src/content/authors/admin/_index.md

 # bio: -

 interests:
-  - ssNMR of glass/amorphous materials
+  - ssNMR of materials
   - Statistical/machine-learning methods to solve and analyse NMR of materials.
-  - Spectral/Structural analysis of amorphous materials.
+  - Spectral/Structural analysis of materials.
   - Library development for NMR spectral analysis.

 education: